Low Cost Airlines

 Trains are a great way to travel around Europe; they are fast and go to the heart of over 30,000 destinations across the continent.
 Trains are also relaxing, safe, and comfortable.
 Though it is not necessary, some people choose to purchase Eurorail passes before arriving in Europe.
 This can be a good choice if you have a defined itinerary, as the Eurorail ticket must be used within a certain time frame.
 Use the easy planner at www.ricksteves.com to decide which pass to use.
 Otherwise it is possible to purchase tickets online or from any of the train stations both for local and international trains.
 Visit www.trenitalia.it or www.italotreno.it for information on trains in Italy.
 For train travel in Europe, check out Rail Europe for itineraries from Italy to other countries.

 Whether you love them or loathe them, buses have been running long distances between European cities for years.
 They are usually less expensive than a plane or train ticket, but require long hauls to reach most far away destinations.
 Unless you are dealing with very long distances, it is surprisingly difficult to find good bus information in Europe because many of the services are local.
-Remember that reservations need to be made in advance, and be sure to understand your arrival times –2am arrivals have been known to happen, when travellers were convinced it was 2pm!
+Remember that reservations need to be made in advance, and be sure to understand your arrival times –2am arrivals have been known to happen, when travelers were convinced it was 2pm!
 Look for links below for more information.
-These are just a couple of the bus companies that run lines across Europe: www.eurolines.com and www.busabout.com
+These are just a few of the bus companies that run lines across Europe: FlixBus, www.eurolines.com and www.busabout.com

 Some European Hot Spots